eligabilon/wildfly-jms-demo/README.md

 wildfly-jms-demo
 ================

-Example of JMS 2 in Java EE using Wildfly 8.2.
+Example of JMS 2 in Java EE using Wildfly.

-In this example, we start with an out-of-the-box standalone configuration of Wildfly 8.2 (or later) and then use the Wildfly CLI to add all of the configuration needed for JMS in Java EE using the embedded HornetQ message broker.
+In this example, we start with an out-of-the-box standalone configuration of Wildfly 8.2 or Wildfly 9 and then use the Wildfly CLI to add all of the configuration needed for JMS in Java EE using the embedded HornetQ message broker.
 We then deploy a Java EE application using Message-Driven beans to receive messages and the (new to JMS 2) injectable `JMSContext` to send